 - SURF (Sustained Uninterrupted Reading for Fun) – Because we believe that good reading skills are of utmost importance in the study of subjects across the whole curriculum, students in all Years 7 to 9 classes (with the exception of practical subjects) spend the first few minutes after lunch each day silently reading their Library novel.

-- Throughout the year, the Louise Humann Resource Centre has a variety of initiatives to encourage reading, research and study to optimise the learning opportunities that exist both within the College and beyond.
+- Throughout the year, the Louise Humann Library has a variety of initiatives to encourage reading, research and study to optimise the learning opportunities that exist both within the College and beyond.